iluwatar/java-design-patterns/command-query-responsibility-segregation/README.md

 ## When to Use the Command Query Responsibility Segregation Pattern in Java

-* Systems requiring distinct models for read and write operations for scalability and maintainability.
+* Systems requiring distinct models for read and write operations for scalability and maintainability, such as e-commerce platforms and high-traffic websites.
-* Complex domain models where the task of updating objects differs significantly from the task of reading object data.
+* Complex domain models, like financial services or healthcare applications, where the task of updating objects differs significantly from the task of reading object data.
-* Scenarios where performance optimization for read operations is crucial, and the system can benefit from different data models or databases for reads and writes.
+* Scenarios where performance optimization for read operations is crucial, and the system can benefit from different data models or databases for reads and writes, enhancing data retrieval speed and accuracy.

 ## Known Uses